dhugpeter/EcoBayesThinking/index.md

 **Funding Acknowledgement:** Funding by the UZH Graduate Campus via a GRC Grant is gratefully acknowledged

 <a name="application"> <b> How to apply: </b> </a>
-Please submit your application with the form below.
+The applicant needs to submit the application using the form below and also send an email to phdecology(at)ieu.uzh.ch.
 We will get in touch to confirm your application.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLScKpPMnSTE8eUkQv9MhYIYnAKCPdPPksjUymDfkOeiwYlweSg/viewform?embedded=true" width="640" height="1286" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>